Nelson Riddle: Later years

 In 1957, Riddle and his orchestra were featured on The Rosemary Clooney Show, a 30-minute syndicated program.

-In 1962, Riddle orchestrated two albums for Ella Fitzgerald, Ella Swings Brightly with Nelson, and Ella Swings Gently with Nelson, their first work together since 1959's Ella Fitzgerald Sings the George and Ira Gershwin Song Book.
+In 1962, Riddle orchestrated two albums for Ella Fitzgerald, Ella Swings Brightly with Nelson and Ella Swings Gently with Nelson, their first work together since 1959's Ella Fitzgerald Sings the George and Ira Gershwin Song Book.
 The mid-1960s would also see Fitzgerald and Riddle collaborate on the last of Ella's Songbooks, devoted to the songs of Jerome Kern (Ella Fitzgerald Sings the Jerome Kern Song Book) and Johnny Mercer (Ella Fitzgerald Sings the Johnny Mercer Song Book).

 In 1963, Riddle joined Sinatra's newly established label Reprise Records, under the musical direction of Morris Stoloff.

-In 1964, Riddle partnered with Tom Jobim, who is considered to be one of the great exponents of Brazilian music and one of the main founders of the Bossa Nova movement.
-The record, titled The Wonderful World of Antonio Carlos Jobim, was released in 1965.
+The following year, Riddle partnered with Tom Jobim, who is considered to be one of the great exponents of Brazilian music and one of the main founders of the bossa nova movement.
+The record, titled The Wonderful World of Antônio Carlos Jobim, was released in 1965.

 In 1966, Riddle was hired by television producer William Dozier to create the music for the Batman television series starring Adam West.
 (Neal Hefti had written the Batman theme song and was originally hired for the series, but became unavailable.)
 Riddle did the first two seasons of Batman (sans two episodes scored by Warren Barker), along with the theatrically released Batman: The Movie.
 Billy May did the third season's music.
-Re-recordings of Riddle's music from Batman were issued on one soundtrack LP and a 45 RPM single.
+Re-recordings of Riddle's music from Batman were issued on one soundtrack LP and a 45 rpm single.
 There was a "Batmanesque" tone in the soundtrack for Howard Hawks' John Wayne film El Dorado, also scored by Riddle in 1966, due to his continued heavy use of brass.

 Riddle was the musical director for 16 episodes of The Smothers Brothers Comedy Hour between 1967 and 1969.

-Riddle's television work in the 60s included his hit theme song and incidental music for Route 66, The Untouchables, and The Rogues.
-His film work in the 60s included the scores for the Rat Pack motion pictures Robin and the 7 Hoods and the original Ocean's 11.
-In 1969, he arranged and conducted the music to the film Paint Your Wagon, which starred a trio of non-singers, Lee Marvin, Clint Eastwood, and Jean Seberg.
+His television work in the 1960s included his hit theme song and incidental music for Route 66, The Untouchables and The Rogues.
+His film work in the 1960s included the scores for the Rat Pack motion pictures Robin and the 7 Hoods and the original Ocean's 11.
+In 1969, he arranged and conducted the music to the film Paint Your Wagon.

 In the latter half of the 1960s, the partnership between Riddle and Frank Sinatra grew more distant as Sinatra began increasingly to turn to Don Costa, Billy May and an assortment of other arrangers for his album projects.
 Although Riddle would write various arrangements for Sinatra until the late 1970s, Strangers In The Night, released in 1966, was the last full album project the pair completed together.
 The collection of Riddle-arranged songs was intended to expand on the success of the title track, which had been a number one hit single for Sinatra arranged by Ernie Freeman.